 "any (natural or legal) person that deals on own account or provides investment services in commodity derivatives as a regular occupation or business on a professional basis pursuant to Article 5 of MiFID II has to be authorised as an investment firm under MiFID II.

 However, if the person meets the criteria for activities considered to be ancillary to the main business pursuant to Article 2(1)(j) and the provisions in RTS 20 and makes use of the ancillary activity exemption, then it has to notify annually the relevant competent authority that they make use of this exemption".

 "Article 2(1)(j) of MiFID II exempts persons who deal in commodity derivatives on an ancillary basis under a number of conditions.
 One of these conditions is that they notify annually the relevant competent authority that they make use of this exemption.
 The notification needs to have been made for a firm to be able to rely on it.

-The notification must be made to the national competent authority to which the person would need to apply for authorisation if it were unable to make use of the ancillary activity exemption.
+According to the said ESMA Q&As, the notification must be made to the national competent authority "to which the person would need to apply for authorisation if it were unable to make use of the ancillary activity exemption".

 The more detailed remarks on the complexities involved with the notifications for the MiFID II ancillary activity exemption are covered below under the headings "Group-relevance" and "Period for calculation".

 Among potential preconditions for this exemption MiFID II lists (non-mandatorily and non-exhaustively) the proportion of ancillary and main businesses relative to: